 This manual supplements the NORTH CAROLINA DEPARTMENT OF JUSTICE SAFETY AND HEALTH MANUAL (DOJ Safety Manual) to meet the special conditions that are unique to the SBI Crime Laboratory.
-This requirement is outlined in Section 2.1 of Administration and Authority, subsection Procedures of the DOJ Safety Manual.
+This requirement is outlined in Section 2 of the DOJ Safety Manual - Authority and Accountability.